russellromney/brain-plasma/README.md

 brain.names()
 >>> ['this']

-brain.forget('this') # remove the object from the brain's memory brain['this']
+del brain['this'] # remove the object from the brain's memory brain['this']
 >>> # error, that name/object no longer exists